Proven-Paradox/shaper-system/Handbook.md

 When you gain this Talent, you also learn either [Enfeeble](#enfeeble) or [Expose](#expose).
 If you have already learned both, you may refund the XP spent to learn one of them.

 #### Crushing Zeal
 Your attacks are powered by your spirit.
-You may use your Heart in place of Finesse to determine your Physical Offense.
+You may use your Heart in place of Finesse to determine your Physical Offense and Initiative.

 #### Elemental Specialist (TYPE)
 Choose one element: Fire, Cold, Sky, Earth, Light, or Dark.
 You gain the following benefits: